danielleberre/satpractitionermanisfesto/README.md

 and extensible by others, by providing for instance artificial but public benchmarks, with similar characteristics, on which the new methods is also evaluated.

-## Solvers should be available in binary form for research purpose
+## Solvers should be available in binary form for research purposes

 Papers presenting experimental results about a system (solver) should allow the community to access this solver in at least binary form, preferably in source form.
 This allows to check performance claims independently.

-## Experimental results should include comparison with the state-of-the-art
+## Experimental results should include comparison with the state of the art

 The community has established regular competitive events to publicly promote state-of-the-art systems.
 It is expected that experimental results, about benchmarks or solvers, includes state-of-the-art